 None of the combining partnerships or our partnership will recognize any material amount of gain or loss for federal income tax purposes as a result of the combination.
 Likewise, no non-dissenting partner of the combining partnerships will recognize any gain or loss for federal income tax purposes as a result of the combination except to the extent that any such partner receives distributions of cash in excess of his adjusted tax basis in his interest in a combining partnership as described above.
 Even though a partner of a combining partnership may not recognize taxable gain at the time of the combination, the occurrence of subsequent events could cause the partner to recognize all or part of the gain that was deferred in the combination.
-See "Consequences to Non-Dissenting Partners" beginning on page 89.
+See "Consequences of the Combination--Effects of Post-Combination Transactions on Consequences to Non-Dissenting Partners" beginning on page 89.